 Maintaining the test automation strategy has been one of the biggest challenges to date in agile software development.
 This is mainly due to the fact that most frameworks are maintained by a few people and those people leave after a few years.
 They attributed their leaving was due to “maintaining” old tests versus “creating” new tests.
 One team member even went on to say he was on the maintenance team as the test automation was so complex and robust that the only thing to do was to maintain them and modify a few scenarios here and there when new functionality was being added.

 Here is where the cyclical problem occurs and why your test automation can get out of control.
-When a new team member comes on on-board if we don’t review the automation strategy, we don’t train them on the framework, we don’t focus on the importance of the tests passing, we don’t emphasize the importance of refactoring their tests, we end up in this big ball of mess.
-What’s interesting is that we usually will put that level of diligence of on-boarding for our production code.
-Just imagine if we treated our test code to the same level of craftmanship as our production code how we might never have gotten in this mess in the first place?
+When a new team member comes on-board if we don’t review the automation strategy, we don’t train them on the framework, we don’t focus on the importance of the tests passing, we don’t emphasize the importance of refactoring their tests, we end up in this big ball of mess.
+What’s interesting is that we usually will put that level of diligence of onboarding for our production code.
+Just imagine if we treated our test code to the same level of craftsmanship as our production code how we might never have gotten in this mess in the first place?